 - Women’s Service Manual for Life

 The Gold Book for Women – Women’s Service Manual for Life is a service manual, designed to help Women at all ages to prevent diseases from forming, as well as detect Women’s diseases at an early stage, before they cause irreparable damage.

-Author Associate Professor Guy Hingston has been a doctor for over 20 years, and has specialised in the oncoplastic surgical mangagement of cancer.
+Author Dr Guy Hingston has been a doctor for over 20 years, and has specialised in the oncoplastic surgical mangagement of cancer.
 It is hoped that with the help of this innovative Gold Book Service Manual, that these diseases can be successfully treated without getting to the stage where they threaten lives.